lammps/lammps/doc/src/Manual_build.rst

    repository).

 b.
-You can build the HTML and PDF files yourself, by typing "make html" followed by "make pdf".
+You can build the HTML and PDF files yourself, by typing "make html" or "make html-offline" followed by "make pdf".
 This requires various tools including Sphinx, which the build process will attempt to download and install automatically into a virtual environment in the folder doc/docenv, if not already available.
-See more details below.
+This download is required only once.
+The default HTML version in the html folder requires internet access to view the embedded math expressions.
+To be able to view the math offline, some extra data and javascript code needs to be downloaded and the HTML generation needs to be changed to reference them.
+When typing "make html-offline" this is done automatically.
+Same as for the sphinx tool, this download is required only once.
+After that also the processing of the documentation can be done without internet access.
 To generate the PDF version of the manual, additionally the PDFLaTeX software and several LaTeX packages are required.

 ----------